 EELCO HOME: ITS 'FRONT FACADE' FROM ACROSS LEEN'S WORKSHOP 'FORECOURT'

-EELCO HOME: 'FRONT FACADE' FROM LEEN'S WORKSHOP 'FORECOURT'
+EELCO HOME: ITS 'FRONT FACADE' FROM LEEN'S WORKSHOP 'FORECOURT'

 (pic 9-93 / to S)